shoeffner/mthesis/src/conclusion.md

 While the pupil centers appear to end up in roughly the correct region as can be guessed from @fig:pupils3dmodel, their location is not accurate enough.
 Presumably
-the issue is that du to the transformation from a flat 2D projection into a 3D model the information which is lost during the original 3D-2D projection is not approximated well enough.
+the issue is that due to the transformation from a flat 2D projection into a 3D model the information which is lost during the original 3D-2D projection is not approximated well enough.
 This is likely a problem of the model.
 A model to try out instead might be to first perform an orthogonal projection